57 College Graduation Gift Ideas for the Class of 2022

-They’re going to need a grown-up looking pair to replace those neon shades they picked up for free during Spring Fling.
+Give your favorite fashion lover these sophisticated sunnies just in time for summer, and you’re sure to earn some brownie points.
 Also, you’re required to write that these shades are “for a future so bright” in the card.
 Sorry, we don’t make the rules.

 The international economics major might know all the ins and outs of how the stock market works, but do they know why the Mona Lisa doesn’t have eyebrows?
 This hilarious card game is chock full of facts so random, everyone who plays is bound to learn something new.

-Cooking for yourself is way more fun if you’ve got a celeb chef in your corner.
+Cooking for yourself is way more fun if you’ve got a celeb chef (and her recipes) in your corner.
 Plus, Teigen has been known to regularly comment on fan food pics, meaning they might just get a shout out from the queen of Twitter herself.